Top 5 Technologies and Innovation Trends Revolutionizing Trucking

-You’ve probably heard about Tesla and its autonomous electric trucks, but what about Nikola, or Einride or even such giants as Daimler and Volkswagen?
+You’ve probably heard about Tesla and its autonomous electric trucks, but what about Einride or even such giants as Daimler and Volkswagen?
 Each of these companies is also making inroads into the trucks of the future.
 Trucks continue to be leveraging the latest technology for safety and efficiency.
 These innovations include lane-assist and assisted braking features, which will lead the way to true autonomy.
 And with more advanced trucks, break-downs will be less common and repairs less frequent.
-Such advancements herald a seismic shift to the industry.
-But most importantly, reduced accidents from self-driving and assisted technologies are going to save a lot of time, money and lives.
+Such advancements herald a seismic shift in the industry.
+But most importantly, reduced accidents from self-driving and assisted technologies are going to save a lot of time, money, and lives.

-While Tesla presents such numbers with the most expensive version of their truck, Volkswagen is already looking into delivering better results and at the same time decreasing the cost of the electric vehicles with solid-state batteries.
-This technology has further advantages over the present lithium-ion batteries: higher energy density, enhanced safety, better fast-charging capability and the batteries are taking up significantly less space.
-Therefore, it can lead to a 2.5x increase in the distance range for the electric vehicles.
+While Tesla presents such numbers with the most expensive version of their truck, Volkswagen is already looking into delivering better results and at the same time decreasing the cost of electric vehicles with solid-state batteries.
+This technology has further advantages over the present lithium-ion batteries: higher energy density, enhanced safety, better fast-charging capability, and the batteries are taking up significantly less space.
+Therefore, it can lead to a 2.5x increase in the distance range for electric vehicles.

 Platoon, let’s roll out the trucking innovation

-It’s all connected with IoT
+It’s all connected to IoT and Telematics

-It is easy to see why the Internet of Things (IoT) is having such an impact on innovation in trucking: better location tracking, better environment sensing, better fleet management, better eco-friendly shipping, better supply-demand balance.
+It is easy to see why the Internet of Things (IoT) is having such an impact on innovation in trucking: better location tracking, better environment sensing, better fleet management, better eco-friendly shipping, and better supply-demand balance.
 Basically, it is just better.

-IoT forms a network of devices, vehicles and appliances which can actively share data.
+IoT forms a network of devices, vehicles, and appliances that can actively share data.
 For example, networks of sensors mounted throughout the truck can monitor everything from tire pressure to load stability.
 Semi-autonomous and platooned truck systems, like those being developed by Peloton, will generate even more data for carriers and shippers to manage and make decisions.
 This exchange can drastically improve supply chain management and minimize the amount of human intervention that is necessary in any given situation.
 Take for instance Kuehne + Nagel, one of the world’s leading logistics companies.
 They are using sensors and a cloud-based platform to provide shippers with real-time information about the location and condition of critical freight in transit.
-Their solution, which brings the Internet of Things to freight monitoring, provides users with alerts based on temperature, humidity, pressure intrusion detection, shock and tilt at the pallet or parcel level.
+Their solution, which brings the Internet of Things to freight monitoring, provides users with alerts based on temperature, humidity, pressure intrusion detection, shock, and tilt at the pallet or parcel level.